Arkadiusz Krysik

 Outsourcing software development services

-The third option is relying on a team of seasoned professionals, that is outsourcing the project to a custom software development company.
+The third option is relying on a software company and a team of seasoned professionals that is outsourcing the project to a custom software development company.

 Step 4: Create a sound and realistic business plan